 This second Select Committee Inquiry will address these issues, among others, as well as the needs and support for museums and galleries in regional NSW.

 Deputy Chair: Shoebridge, David (GRNS, LC Member)

 Members: Franklin, Ben (NAT, LC Member); Jackson, Rose (ALP, LC Member); Khan, Trevor (NAT, LC Member); Martin, Taylor (LIB, LC Member); Secord, Walt (ALP, LC Member)

-Read the submissions: 147 submissions had been posted on the website by 13 July: Access them all here: Read more
+Read the submissions: 147 submissions had been posted on the website by 13 July, and more added later: Access them all here: Read more

 Purpose of the Committee: